officialErnests/Underkill/README.md

 - Json and it quirks
 - Best programming practices around enum (honestly its funny how i didn't use these XD)

 # Updates
+> For ysws program you need to subtract 8h 28m from any time since this was started before that :D
 ## Day 1
 ### Initial commit
 Was used to create githubvs page and it is sorta started since it was a project of mine before